 Even though Mexico is the country with the largest number of Spanish speakers, it is not the official language, because there is no basis in the Constitution to consider it as such.

 In early December, the Chamber of Deputies approved a constitutional reform to consider Spanish and indigenous languages as national languages.
-However, in order for this to be effective, it is necessary to add to Article 4 of the Constitution that "the Spanish language is the official language of Mexico," stated Deputy Manuel Huerta Martínez (PT) in an initiative.
+However, for this to be effective, it is necessary to add to Article 4 of the Constitution that "the Spanish language is the official language of Mexico," stated Deputy Manuel Huerta Martínez (PT) in an initiative.

 The lack of a specific definition of the language in the country "has as a result that Mexico lacks an official language," even after data from the National Survey of Demographic Dynamics 2018, of the National Institute of Statistics and Geography, indicates that 93.4 percent of the total population in the country speaks Spanish, that is, a little more than 118 million.